 The Arts Council for a generous contribution to the first two-day Norman Nicholson Festival in 2019

-Millom CGP Trust for a donation towards the Festival in 2019
+Millom CGP Trust for donations towards the Festival in 2019, 2021 and 2023.

 The Norman Nicholson Society